A simple learning agent interacting with an agent-based market model: Introduction

+When building ABMs, a good place to start is to understand the dynamics that can be realised from the interactions of minimally intelligent agents before adding on more complex forms of decision-making.
+Farmer {\it et al.} \cite{farmer2005predictive} used minimally intelligent agents within a continuous double auction and were able to explain 96\% of the variance of the spread and 76\% of the variance of the price diffusion rate.
+They also recovered the price impact function and thus demonstrated the simple laws relating price to order flows.
+The work by Farmer {\it et al.} also suggests institutions strongly shape agent behaviours so that some of the properties of markets may result from the constraints imposed by these institutions rather than the rationality of the individuals \cite{farmer2005predictive}.
-This is an attractive method for modelling the dynamics of the LOB because there has been an increase in the amount of high-frequency observational data available to the researcher and this data is a direct measurement of how markets are unfolding through time.
-This level of detail can provide a picture of the behaviour of individual agents, which can then guides the development of new ABMs while providing methods for validating the models \cite{lebaron2000agent,AlexandruPeter2017,platt2020comparison}.

-Agent-based models are computationally expensive.
-This introduces a key trade-off: that of balancing the computational cost required to generate multiple versions of a given framework's historic evolution based on different initial parameter values, against a compelling statistical treatment.
-The problem is both computationally and statistically intensive \cite{platt2020comparison}.

-The most common method for validating an ABM is the {\it empirical-versus-simulation} comparison of {\it stylised facts} that are present in the generated time series {\it e.g.} fat tails in the return distributions, the presence of volatility clustering, the leverage effect, and an appropriate decay in the autocorrelations of price changes\footnote{See Table \ref{stylised-facts-table} for a longer list.} -- this is computationally convenient and is essentially a form of exploratory data analysis.
-This approach has been criticised in the literature in the context of intraday agent-based models.
+This is an attractive method for modelling the dynamics of the LOB because there has been an increase in the amount of high-frequency observational data available to the researcher, and this data is a direct measurement of how markets unfold through time.
+This level of detail can provide a picture of the behaviour of individual agents, which can then guide the development of new ABMs while providing methods for validating the models \cite{lebaron2000agent,AlexandruPeter2017,platt2020comparison}.
+ABMs are computationally expensive.
+This introduces a fundamental trade-off: balancing the computational cost of generating more sample paths against the additional statistical accuracy \cite{platt2020comparison}.
+The most common method for validating an ABM is the empirical {\it vs.} simulation comparison of {\it stylised facts} that are present in the generated time series, {\it e.g.} fat-tails in the return distributions, the presence of volatility clustering, the leverage effect, and an appropriate decay in the autocorrelations of price changes.